 - do nothing that causes pain to the injured area (NO PAIN)

 When I discuss this with patients in my office who are injured they usually state, once it is explained to them, that it is so obvious that it is amazing that we treat injuries any other way.
-The reason why we do, as will be explained below, is the mistaken belief that we have medications which can hasten healing (we don’t), that the medicines we take are harmless (they’re not) and that ignoring pain to an injured area is OK (it isn’t)
+The reason why we do, as will be explained below, is the mistaken belief that we have medications which can hasten healing (we don’t), that the medicines we take are harmless (they’re not) and that ignoring pain to an injured area is OK (it isn’t).

 Why Do We Feel Pain When We Are Injured?

 Pain signals us that damage or death has occurred to the cells in the affected area.
-For example bone cells in a fracture, tendon cells in a tendon rupture, or muscle cells in a torn muscle.
+For example, bone cells in a fracture, tendon cells in a tendon rupture, or muscle cells in a torn muscle.
 It is also our body’s way of telling us not to use the affected area.
 It is remarkably specific in telling us not to do certain activities that will aggravate the given area but letting us do others that will not aggravate the affected area.
-For example if you have “tennis elbow” (lateral epicondylitis) you will have pain if you lift with your palm facing downward because in that position the damaged tendon (the ECRB tendon) is called into play.
+For example, if you have “tennis elbow” (lateral epicondylitis), you will have pain if you lift with your palm facing downward because in that position the damaged tendon (the ECRB tendon) is called into play.
 But if you lift with your palm facing upward you will not have pain because you are not using the damaged tendon but rather other tendons in your elbow which are uninjured.
-Our bodies are amazingly good at telling us what is ok to do with an injury and what is not.
+Our bodies are amazingly good at telling us what is okay to do with an injury and what is not.
 All we have to do is be good listeners to what our bodies are telling us.
 Avoiding pain allows healing.
 Persisting in painful activities causes more damage and slows healing.
 What could be simpler?

 The problem is that we tend to want to heal even faster and attempt to provide treatments or medications to improve on Mother Nature – and we can’t.
 This basic natural healing rate is, in fact, the best we can do.
 We have nothing that can accelerate it, but we can – and do – slow our down our recoveries in misguided attempts to improve it.
 This is all well established in the scientific literature.
-However the popularity of these treatments is not about science.
-Instead it is about giving people what they want, even if it doesn’t really exist.
+However, the popularity of these treatments is not about science.
+Instead, it is about giving people what they want, even if it doesn’t really exist.
 The business of selling treatments and medications to hasten healing from musculoskeletal injuries is a gigantic and very profitable industry.
 Often the treatments and medications are wrapped in complicated medical jargon.
 These treatments usually make us “feel good” (pain relieving pills, massages, braces, sports creams etc.) even though they are not helping us get better.
 The claims of success are not lies, just carefully worded inferences of success, which are nonetheless misleading.
 However, patients are looking for something that works and there is no end of sources to satisfy this desire even though none are effective.
 Below we will explain why such strategies are useless at best and often harmful.

 The Role of Sleep

 Every day cell death occurs.
 During deep sleep cells are replenished.
 If you are physically active, you will incur more cell death during the day.
-If you do not get sufficient sleep at night you will suffer a net cell loss and eventually injury.
+If you do not get sufficient sleep at night, you will suffer a net cell loss and eventually injury.
 Such injuries commonly manifest as tendinitis, muscle strains, or stress fractures.
 If you have an acute injury, you have a sudden large loss of healthy tissue to cell death that must be replenished.
 Almost everyone needs at least 7 hours of sleep a night to function at their best and stay healthy, and most adults need 8 or more.
 Adolescents need at least 9 hours.
-In the 1960s in the United States the average American slept more than 8 hours per night.
+In the 1960s, the average American slept more than 8 hours per night.
 Now, however, the average American sleeps only 6.9 hours per night.
 This decreased sleep worsens health in a number of ways: including increased obesity and insulin resistance.
-However in the current context it is most noteworthy for causing injuries to occur more easily and take longer to heal.
+However, in the current context it is most noteworthy for causing injuries to occur more easily and take longer to heal.